gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 ## Software Prerequisites

-The following software packages should be installed using an account with administrative privileges:
+The following software packages should be installed first using an account with administrative privileges:

 - [Deno](https://deno.com/) — provides secure JavaScript runtime (installed per user, i.e. using `AppServer` account).
 - [GNU-TK](https://github.com/gapotchenko/gnu-tk) — provides seamless POSIX environment needed by the server.
 Use MSI installation method to install GNU-TK on the server machine.